hugovelasquez/travel-app/README.md

 1. Check in multi stop trip that dates are sequential
 1. Add table cityloc as menu item
 1. Import csv files in app not R.raw (in settings)
+1. Add TextWatcher to from/to City/Country - set long and lat to blank if text is changed